swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/index.md

 ## Overview

-Applications often have to orchestrate multiple internal services such as clients or servers to implement their business logic.
-Doing this can become tedious; especially when the APIs of the various services are not interoping nicely with each other.
-This library tries to solve this issue by providing a ``Service`` protocol that services should implement and an orchestrator, the ``ServiceGroup``, that handles running the various services.
+Applications often have to orchestrate multiple internal services that orchestrate their business logic, such as clients or servers.
+This quickly becomes tedious; especially when the APIs of different services do not interoperate nicely with one another.
+This library sets out to solve the issue by providing a ``Service`` protocol for services to implement, and an orchestrator, the ``ServiceGroup``, to handle running of various services.

-This library is fully based on Swift Structured Concurrency which allows it to safely orchestrate the individual services in separate child tasks.
-Furthermore, this library complements the cooperative task cancellation from Structured Concurrency with a new mechanism called _graceful shutdown_.
-Cancellation is indicating the tasks to stop their work as soon as possible whereas _graceful shutdown_ just indicates them that they should come to an end but it is up to their business logic if and how to do that.
+This library is fully based on Swift Structured Concurrency, allowing it to safely orchestrate the individual services in separate child tasks.
+Furthermore, the library complements the cooperative task cancellation from Structured Concurrency with a new mechanism called _graceful shutdown_.
+While cancellation is a signal for a task to stop its work as soon as possible, _graceful shutdown_ indicates a task that it should eventually shutdown, but it is up to the underlying business logic to decide if and when that happens.

 ``ServiceLifecycle`` should be used by both library and application authors to create a seamless experience.
 Library authors should conform their services to the ``Service`` protocol and application authors